tobyisawesome/bing-fluent-skin/readme.md

 To use this skin, you need to install a browser extension that allows you to inject custom CSS code into web pages.
 Some examples are:

-- Custom Style Script for Microsoft Edge
+- Custom Style Script for Microsoft Edge (ex.
+Amino, what I use)
 - Stylus for Chrome, Firefox and Opera
 - Stylish for Chrome and Firefox